dspinellis/mpcd/README.md

 # mpcd: modular performant clone detector

-Read from the standard input tokenized files and output sets of clones.
+Read tokenized files and output sets of exact (Type 1) or near (Type 2) clones.

 The _mpcd_ modular performant clone detector is yet another attempt to implement a code clone detector.
 The rationale for building it was to address shortcomings of existing systems in the areas of flexibility and performance.

-On the flexibility front _mpcd_ splits the functionality often found in other systems into three parts: locating the files to examine, extracting elements that can be recognized as clones (tokenization), and identifying clones.
+On the flexibility, front _mpcd_ splits the functionality often found in other systems into three parts: locating the files to examine, extracting elements that can be recognized as clones (tokenization), and identifying clones.